Edetjen19/Article-Subject-Predictor/README.md

 ### Results Summary
 I display the results from the tests here.
 It shows which subjects it messes up on most and for each of those, which subjects it mistakenly labels it as.
-This is key for giving meaningful insight into what is causing the confusions.
+This is key for giving meaningful insight into what is causing the confusion.

 ```python